Low Headroom Garage Door? (Important Stuff You Need To Know!)

 garagemadesimple.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com .
 The website is also an affiliate of a few other brands.

-Are you building a New Garage?
-Or maybe you want to buy a new Garage Door to replace the old manual one.
-Great!
-I hope you have given some thought to the height of your garage ceiling.
+Have you given some thought to the height of your garage ceiling.
 In case the garage ceiling is not high enough, you will have to consider installing a Low Headroom Garage Door.
+Now what is a Low Headroom Garage Door?

 Why is Headroom Required for a Garage Door?